augustluhrs/meatmingle/README.md

 - though in our world procreation is often not the byproduct or even goal of sex, for the gennies, their sex always results in a new genny joining the party.
 - (explanation of stats)
 - (showing a genny getting too dry and withering away)

+## Instructions

+### To Fork/Hack

+- After installing the npm/yarn packages, you need to replace the obscenity/datasets in `node_modules` with those in `p5Server/obscenityDatasets`, or change them to your own filter preferences.

+## Work Log

+### Monday Marathon Pomodoros

+- DNA rework
+- mating restrictions
+- timer check and rework

+- poems visual
+- screen size
+- mobile size
+- highlight genny when poem is speaking

+- genny assets
+- genny death animation
+- genny mate animations
+- genny movement adjustments (separation and speed)

+- try interval timing of speak()
+- check strudel timing options

+- control UI page
+- sliders for mutation, flocking, timers
+- override buttons
+  - pause
+  - kill one
+  - set all wetness / refractory to ready
+- hover on screen to show poem, timers